Projects

 Silvia Genovese

-Music has been used as a sleep aid since ancient times and in different cultures around the world.
-In modern times, with insomnia representing a major health problem, and with continuous access to music, many people report using music to fall asleep.
-Despite this, little attention has been paid both on the specific individual characteristics of people listening to music for sleep and on the characteristics of music used to sleep.
-In this project, we will investigate and model the influence of demographic variables, music preferences and habits, and psychological factors on the choice of music for sleep.
-We will then study the impact of different types of music on sleep, and in particular on sleep initiation and consolidation, using both neuroimaging and behavioural methods.
+Music has been used as a sleep aid since ancient times, with lullabies sharing characteristics around the world and across cultures.
+In the modern age, insomnia represents a major health problem, and with 24-hour access to music, many people report using music (among other strategies) to fall asleep.
+Despite this, little attention has been paid both to the characteristics of music used to aid sleep and to the specific individual characteristics of people listening to music for sleep.
+In this project, we investigate and model the influence of demographic variables, music preferences and habits, motivations, and psychological factors on the choice of music for sleep.
+Through this, we aim to create personalised recommendations of sleep music based on individual factors.

 Project at Institut de Cerveau (ICM)